 But you know what?
 The money you’re saving by living within your means will come back to you both now and in the future—in the forms of debt not getting a chokehold on you and retiring on your own terms, to name two.
 So, the next time you reach for your wallet, step back for a few minutes and think about the purchase.

-Tips to Manage Your Massage Practice
+Manage Your Massage Practice

 Business Finance Tips for Massage Therapists